 Symbol Recognizes Service to Others

 Emma Bindi, a BDN student, was recognized for her contribution to the Nursing Students Without Borders program.

-UMass Lowell BDN Students and Dr. Abdallah attended Lawrence High School's 8th Annual Health and Human Services Career Awareness Day - May 12, 2010
+UMass Lowell BDN Students and Associate Prof. Abdallah attended Lawrence High School's 8th Annual Health and Human Services Career Awareness Day - May 12, 2010

 UMass Lowell Sends Delegates to Clemson Diversity Conference

-BDN's Dr. Knight attends a conference in South Carolina
+BDN's Knight attends a conference in South Carolina about promoting diversity.

 Lawrence High School Nursing Workshop